5 Advanced Tuning Methods and Black Box Optimization

 In the above example, we can see the tuning process breaks and we lose all information about the hyperparameter optimization process.
 This is even worse in nested resampling or benchmarking when errors could cause us to lose all progress across multiple configurations or even learners and tasks.

-Note by passing "evaluate" to both train and predict, we are telling the learner to set up encapsulation in both the training and prediction stages (see Section 10.2 for other encapsulation options).
+Note by passing "evaluate", we are telling the learner to set up encapsulation in both the training and prediction stages (see Section 10.2 for other encapsulation options).

 Another common issue that cannot be easily solved during HPO is learners not converging and the process running indefinitely.
 We can prevent this from happening by setting the timeout field in a learner, which signals the learner to stop if it has been running for that much time (in seconds), again this can be set for training and prediction individually: